Starting this Wednesday, May 6, in the Dinner For A Dollar Facebook Group, we’ll be launching our second annual #FridgeCheck Challenge!

 - Then, you have to take a picture of the ingredient and how you transform it so it can still be used!

-We had such creative ideas come from this exercise, from making crockpot applesauce from old apples to flatbread pizza dough made with a little leftover mozzarella and an egg!
+We had such creative ideas come from this exercise last year, from making crockpot applesauce from old apples to pizza dough made with a little leftover mozzarella and an egg!
 And of course, a ton of food was saved from being tossed into the trash, and ended up being incorporated into quiches, tacos, salads, and soups instead!
 When you think about it, it’s almost like getting a free bonus meal when you’re able to whip up something unexpected and creative from items that would otherwise go to waste!